Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 Ensure a high level of contrast between the QR Code and the background.
 Less contrast or camouflage makes it difficult for individuals with low vision to distinguish the QR Code.

-🔥If you use Uniqode: Make use of the real-time scannability indicator that guides you if your QR Code needs any changes to make it highly scannable.
-Try to get the “EXCELLENT” score.
+💡Tip: Make use of Uniqode’s real-time scannability indicator that guides you if your QR Code needs any changes to make it highly scannable until it is EXCELLENT.

 4. Provide content in multiple languages